carbonplan/research/articles/stripe-2021-insights/index.md

 Early in 2021, we collaborated with Stripe to design a [new carbon removal application](https://github.com/carbonplan/carbon-removal-application), drawing on lessons learned from previous rounds of project solicitation and proposal analysis.
 Most notably, the new application is designed to solicit category-specific information that is needed to better evaluate what carbon removal projects are actually proposing.
 Validation and comparison across projects’ claims also requires getting projects to show the work behind topline metrics like volume and permanence, thereby surfacing key assumptions and enabling more accurate interpretation.

 The new carbon removal application features a set of general questions relevant to all project categories, accompanied by category-specific supplements that seek additional detail.
-The application materials currently include supplements for Direct Air Capture (DAC), Biomass, Surface Mineralization, Oceans, Geologic Injection, and CO₂ utilization.
+The application materials currently include supplements for Direct Air Capture (DAC), Biomass, Surface Mineralization, Oceans, Geologic Injection, and CO₂ Utilization.
 Projects complete one or more supplements according to their approach.
 The project [Climeworks](http://climeworks.com), for example, would fill out the DAC supplement and the Geologic Injection supplement; [Charm Industrial](https://charmindustrial.com/) would fill out the Biomass supplement and the Geologic Injection supplement; [CarbonCure](http://carboncure.com) would fill out the Utilization supplement; and [Project Vesta](http://projectvesta.org) would fill out the Surface Mineralization supplement and the Ocean supplement.

 <PullQuote color={meta.color}>
   The application is open source and available for re-use and iteration